-Running a server at home may sound like an expensive and complicated undertaking reserved for those with extensive technical knowledge.
+Running your own server at home may sound like an expensive and complicated undertaking reserved for those with extensive technical knowledge.
 However, setting up a home network server is relatively cheap and requires only basic tech knowledge.
-Plus, setting up a home server can also be a fun learning experience.

-A home server is a computer that functions in a home network.
-It can be a simple personal computer with a big hard drive, sufficient memory, and a network connection.
-In most cases, home servers serve as media storage, but this is just the tip of the iceberg.
-Let's take a look at how you can use it, the benefits of a home server, and how to set it up.
+A home server is a server used at home, rather than in a business environment or a public space.
+For example, a home server could be a simple personal computer with a big hard drive, sufficient memory, and a network connection.
+In most cases, home servers act as media storage, but this is just the tip of the iceberg.
+You may want to use a server for several reasons, from better speeds to secure data management.

 A home server can have tons of uses, and it can be incredibly convenient for those who now have to work from home because of the pandemic.
 It can be used for storing and managing data, gaming, taking the load off your personal computer, web hosting, and even home automation (more on that later).

 It can also have more advanced uses.
 With a home server, you can run a Tor node or your own email and chat server, or even create a home VPN server.
 However, some of these may require more technical know-how.
 For now, let’s take a look at some of the more popular uses.

 What can you use a home server for?